LinkedInLearning/ai-data-pipeline-with-spring-5249029/README.md

-# COURSENAME
+# AI Data Orchestration with SCDF
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `AI Data Orchestration with SCDF`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]